AmrutaN10/EvernoteTest_BDD/README.md

 cd Evernote
 behave Features
 ```
-Once all test cases are exeuted successfull you can check console output from command line and allure reports generated from Evernote_BDD/reports.
+Once all test cases are exeuted successfull you can check console output from command line and JSON reports generated from Evernote_BDD/reports.

 Upon succesful execution of test cases Console output should be similar to below:

 ![image](https://user-images.githubusercontent.com/105941762/169699959-28bfe7e2-af0d-465c-9b28-b9c9abc97e45.png)

-HTML generated test report should display similar to below:

 ## How to import Jenkins job to build and execute automation tests?
 ## Pre-requisites: